tizianocolagrossi/magistrale-appunti/AOSV/README.md

 ## Describe the hardware and software architecture used for interrupt delivery and management on modern Linux/x86 systems.
 Explain how Inter-Processor Interrupts are explicitly handled in this context, emphasizing on the differences with respect to standard interrupt management.
+HW point of view: Each HW device capable of issuing interrupt REQ usually has a single output line designated ad Interrupt Request Line
+This line basically has two state.
+All these line are connected to the input pins of an circuit called Programmable Interrupt Controller wich perform the action needed to control the IRQs.
+It monitor the line and is a signal is raised in a IRQ line the signal is elaborated and than is send to the INTR pin of the CPU, the PIC waits until the CPU ack the signal.
+In the SW point of view instead the interrupt signal are controlled after each asm instruction and if a signal is raised then create a switch (if we are in user mode ) to kernel mode and is handled the Interrupt ( we can have also a nested excution when a non critical section of an interrupt handler is interrupted from another IRQs).
+The interrupt handler is selected similarly to the syscall handler.
+But due to the fact that in this case more device can share the same IRQ line the CPU runs at cascade all the handler of the devices that uses that IRQ line Till the CPU execute the right handler.
+Before some control must be done for security reason where the CPL and segment DPL and gate DPL are checkedin order to procede.
+(CPL < seg DPL or gate DPL < CPL).
+The interrupt handler run at the expenses of the user process interrupted and since the interrupt can come at any time the interrupt handling must ho out as soon as possible.
+For this the interrupt handling process is always split in two part a critical part and a deferrable part.
+IPIs are some particular interrupts.
+Since nowdays we have multiple core in a CPU the IPIs are some interrupt created in order to propagate interrupt to other cores. they are syncronous at the sender but asyncrhonous at the receiver.
+The main role for the IPIs is to startup core, forcing a core to run a function, invalidate a tlb line and other.
+Each core has a Local APIC (advanced interrupt controller) with this apic the i/o interrupt can be managed using a round robin fashon or a smarter way, sending the interrupt to the core that are sunning the lower proority task.
+The Ipis can be send to all core or sended only to a subset or a single core.